thehonorguard/mkdocs/docs/RoleGuide/medic.md

 Advanced fractures makes it a bit harder for medics and CLS to treat on the field.

 There is now 3 types of fractures, depicted below:
-For two of them, an IV of Lorazepam (if the patient is concious), and then Etomidate (reapply every 90 seconds) is necessary to relieve the pain caused by the treatment of the fracture.
+For two of them, an IV of Lorazepam (if the patient is conscious), and then Etomidate (reapply every 90 seconds) is necessary to relieve the pain caused by the treatment of the fracture.
 (The simple fracture just need a dose of morphine)

 - Compound fracture:
     - Inspect fracture